benjha/caMicroscope_SLATE/README.md

 https://github.com/benjha/caMicroscope_SLATE/tree/main/Distro

-These scripts where updated from caMicroscope Distro repository to support Slate.
+These scripts where updated from caMicroscope's Distro repository to support Slate.

 To create the `ca-idx` job use the next command: